paugier/mercurial-jupyterbook/book/daily-use/undo.md

 ### Rolling back a transaction

-In {ref}`sec:concepts:txn <sec:concepts:txn>`, I mentioned that Mercurial treats each modification of a repository as a *transaction*.
+In {ref}`sec-concepts-txn`, I mentioned that Mercurial treats each modification of a repository as a *transaction*.
 Every time you commit a changeset or pull changes from another repository, Mercurial remembers what you did.
 You can undo, or *roll back*, exactly one of these actions using the `hg rollback` command.
-(See {ref}`sec:undo:rollback-after-push <sec:undo:rollback-after-push>` for an important caveat about the use of this command.)
+(See {ref}`sec-undo-rollback-after-push` for an important caveat about the use of this command.)

 Here's a mistake that I often find myself making: committing a change in which I've created and referenced a new file, but forgotten to `hg add` it.